How to Read a Cat

 You can’t judge a book by its cover, but you can learn an awful lot about a cat just by looking at her.
 Are they happy?
 Sad?
 Angry?
 Afraid?
 Stressed?
 A quick glance can tell you these things and more.
 People are used to communicating vocally or verbally, but we are all aware of body language, at least subconsciously.
 While animals communicate vocally as well, they often tell you far more with their bodies.

 Ears, whiskers, and mouth also communicate a lot.
-A relaxed cat will usually sit with his ears up and forward, while flattening the ears can indicate fear and turning the ears back can indicate aggression.
-Whiskers on a calm or happy cat will be pricked forward, but the more nervous a cat gets, the more they will draw their whiskers back alongside their face.
+A relaxed cat will usually sit with his ears up and forward, while flattening the ears can indicate fear, and turning the ears back can indicate aggression.
+Whiskers on a calm or happy cat will be pricked forward, but the more nervous a cat gets, the more it will draw its whiskers back alongside its face.